 The only difference is that the turnover test will be comparing the actual GST turnover with a comparable period, rather than predicted GST turnover.

-Yes, donations that Charities and Deductible Gift Recipients receive or are likely to receive (including the value of non-monetary gifts) are also included in the calculation to work out the current turnover and projected turnover.
+Yes, donations and bequests that Charities and Deductible Gift Recipients receive or are likely to receive (including the value of non-monetary gifts) are also included in the calculation to work out the current turnover and projected turnover.
 This means that when Charities and Deductible Gift Recipients have a significant decline in donations they may qualify for the JobKeeper scheme.

 Are government grants included in the GST turnover calculation?